syl20bnr/spacemacs-elpa-mirror/melpa/req-package-readme.txt

   `fatal', `error', `warn', `info', `debug', `trace'.

-1.5 Migrate from use-package ────────────────────────────
+1.4 Migrate from use-package ────────────────────────────

   Just replace all `(use-package ...)' with `(req-package [:require DEPS] ...)' and add `(req-package-finish)' at the end of your configuration file.
-Do not use `:ensure' keyword, use providers system that is more powerful.
 There is a `:force' keyword which simulates plain old use-package behavior.

-1.6 Note
+1.5 Note
 ────────

   More complex req-package usage example can be found at [https://github.com/edvorg/emacs-configs].

-  Use `load-dir' package to load all `*.el' files from a dir (e.g `~/.emacs.d/init.d')
+  Use `load-dir' package to load all `*.el' files in a dir (e.g `~/.emacs.d/init.d')

-1.7 Contribute
+1.6 Contribute
 ──────────────

   Please, pull-request your changes to `develop' branch.
 Master is used for automatic *release* package builds by travis-ci.

-1.8 Changelog
+1.7 Changelog
 ─────────────

+1.7.1 `v1.1'
+╌╌╌╌╌╌╌╌╌╌╌╌

+  • due to use-package being mature enough drop providers system

-1.8.1 `v1.0'
+1.7.2 `v1.0'
 ╌╌╌╌╌╌╌╌╌╌╌╌

   • once you called `req-package-finish' you are able reload package